SublimeText/AdvancedNewFile/README.md

 Top level folders can be specified by typing in the name of the folder followed by a colon.
 Then specify the path as you would normally.

 ### Aliases:
 You can create an alias to quickly navigate to a directory.
 Simply type in the alias followed by a colon, as with specifying a top level folder.
 Then specify the path as you would normally.
 Note that a top level folder with the same name as an alias will take precedence.
-For more information, see "Settings"
+For more information, see [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings)

 In addition to specifying an alias, you can also simply specify a colon, without any preceding text.
 This create the directory structure, beginning at the same location as the file currently in the view, if it exists.
 If the current view does not have a file name, it will default to the first folder in the window.